+Source(s) of

+Information: DMH Division of Children and Youth Services monthly staffing report forms.

+Special

+Issues: None

-Source(s) of Information: DMH Division of Children and Youth Services monthly staffing report forms.
-Special Issues: None Significance: The DMH Division of Children and Youth Services encourages and supports programs that include services to identify and intervene with children under the age of six with a serious emotional disturbance to provide identification of problems and intervention as early as possible.
+Significance: The DMH Division of Children and Youth Services encourages and supports

+programs that include services to identify and intervene with children under the age of six with a serious emotional disturbance including those children who screen positive for prenatal exposure to alcohol to identify problems and intervene

+as early as possible.